micli/CognitiveService-SDK-for-Java/README.md

 # CognitiveService-SDK-for-Java
-A Java project of Encapsulates Cognitive Service API

-# CognitiveService-SDK-for-Java
 A project of Java encapsulates Cognitive Service REST API.
 ## Why I create this project ?
 Yes, Cognitive Service offers REST API and language independent.
 But if you investigate these APIs will find that they are a little bit complicated.
 I create this project just want to simplify these APIs usage.
 And I also want to enable more and more developer developing more intelligence apps by Cognitive Service.